We tested proprietary web agents, remote browsers, and benchmarked 8 MCP servers across web search and browser automation tasks.

 Web navigation agents

-Goal-oriented agents, designed to plan and execute multi-step sequences across a website in text or DOM structure (e.g., log in → fill form → submit → confirm) using reasoning over page structure and flow.
+Goal-oriented agents designed to plan and execute multi-step sequences across a website using text or DOM structure (e.g., log in → fill form → submit → confirm) by reasoning over page structure and flow.

 - Agent-E – GitHub (1.1k stars) – DOM-aware browser automation agent.